LBC-LNBio/scipion_singularity/README.md

 ```

 # Notes
-* The singularity execution command is
+* The singularity execution command above uses a bind flag to allow the container to have access to the slurm binaries, libraries and dependencies.
+This will be simplified in the future.
+*